-I volunteered to help out at a local swimming club on a Saturday morning and Tuesday evening as part of my community project.
+I volunteered to help out at a local swimming club on a Saturday morning and a Tuesday evening as part of my community project.
 It involved supporting younger children who were nervous to swim and also giving them advice on swimming techniques.
-I am an extremely confident swimmer myself which is why I chose this project as I felt I would be beneficial for the club in many different ways and improve a variety of skills which will help me as a student teacher.
+I am an extremely confident swimmer myself which is why I chose this project as I felt I would be beneficial for the club and I could improve a variety of skills which will help me as a student teacher.

 There was a range of abilities from complete beginners who were scared of the water in comparison to children being able to swim many lengths confidently.
-I was extremely surprised to see how the teacher kept each child interested and engaged through a variety of different ways such as constantly getting them to swim, putting them into groups with their friends so they are comfortable with each other and many more.
+I was extremely surprised to see how the teacher was able to respond to things happening such as when children did not feel well, forgetting goggles and much more.
+The tea cher dealt with this extremely well.
+He kept each child interested and engaged through a variety of different ways such as constantly getting them to swim, putting them into groups with their friends so they are comfortable with each other and many more.
 The amount of swimming I saw in each 45 minute session in the club was very surprising.
-This was because the ages of some children and how they were able to keep up the swimming so well to last the full 45 minutes.
 There were many challenges whilst I was helping out.
-These included the poolside being such a small and concise area.
-This meant it was hard to hear the children sometimes when they were struggling or needing support as the poolside was very noisy.
-Also, a few children had a medical conditions so as a helper I had to know about each child’s medical history to allow myself to understand and be able to support each child.
-Also, as the swimming club had roughly 20 children per session, I found it difficult to have every child’s attention quickly as possible when speaking to the full class telling them what they were going to do next.
+These included the poolside being small and a concise area.
+This meant it was hard to hear the children when they were struggling or needing support as the poolside was very noisy.
+A few children had medical conditions so I had to know about each child’s medical history to allow myself to understand and be able to support each child.
+As the swimming club had roughly 20 children per session, I found it difficult to have every child’s attention quickly as possible.
 This meant time was sometimes wasted.

 Helping out at this club allowed me to research more about swimming overall and how beneficial it can be for the quality of life.
 ACTIVE (2019) suggests that swimming helps swimmers to improve their metabolism to be able to last longer during exercise.
 It also helps the muscles to not be painful.
 This results in more energy being burned off.
-Team and Team (2019) reinforces these positive impacts as they suggest that by swimming can help people to live a longer life and have a better mind frame.
-These reasons highlight the positive effect swimming has on the quality of life for people today and I throughly enjoyed being able to help young children today and I am be able to do this sport in confidence whilst teaching and helping out.
+Team and Team (2019) reinforces these positive impacts as they suggest that by swimming can help people to live a longer life and have a better mind frame and healthier heart.
+These reasons highlight the positive effect swimming has on the quality of life for people today and how swimming can also help the National Health service by reducing the number of people needing to go to hospital due to heart problems, chronic illnesses and much more.

 Obesity in children is very high in the UK.
 Scottish Government (2018) highlights this through a survey which was taken in 2017.
 This survey showed that 26% of children between the ages of 2 and 15 are at high risk of being overweight.
 Also, it was shown that 13% of these children are at risk of obesity.
 Swimming is seen to be highly recommended to help children with obesity as this sport helps children to lose body fat (Lee and Oh, 2014).